 High Unemployment Rate: 46% of residents are unemployed vs. a national average of 4.7%, and CA state average of 5.3%.

 Poor-Performing Schools: Local schools are in the lowest 10% in California, with only 3% of 5th graders meeting state standards in Math, and a mere 7% meeting basic English proficiency standards.
 This compares with a county average of 65% of 5th graders meeting standards .

 Adults with Limited Education: Over 33% of the local adult population hasn’t completed high school, compared with a low 1% in nearby city of Albany.
 Less than 5% of local parents have college degrees in the Iron Triangle, while in Albany adults with college degrees topple 85%.

 Linguistic Isolation: 23% of the adult population has a limited grasp of English compared with an 8% national average.
 An average of 60% of kids in Iron Triangle schools speak English as a second language.

-Environmental Degradation: Given its close proximity to Chevron, BNSF railroad and Richmond Parkway, the Iron Triangle produces some of the most toxic air, and is consistently rated in the top 20% of communities burdened by environmental issues, leading to asthma, mental health issues, or diabetes.
+Environmental Degradation: Given its close proximity to the Port of Richmond, Chevron Refinery, BNSF railroad, and Richmond Parkway, the Iron Triangle is notable for some of the worst air quality in the State – and consistently rates in the top 20% of communities in California unfairly burdened by environmental issues, leading to asthma, mental health issues, or diabetes.

 Negative Health effects: With 51% of children in Richmond falling into overweight or obese categories, Richmond was ranked #5 of all California cities for obesity.
 In Iron Triangle schools, over 50% of 5th grade students do not meet basic physical fitness standards.